Skip to main content Skip to footer

 10. TeamCity

-TeamCity is a powerful continuous integration and deployment (CI/CD) server developed by JetBrains, offering automated building, testing, and deployment capabilities for software projects.
+TeamCity is a powerful continuous integration and deployment (CI/CD) server developed by JetBrains that provides automated build, test, and deployment capabilities for software projects.
 It provides a user-friendly interface, extensive integrations, and advanced features to streamline the software development lifecycle.

 Key features of TeamCity